lorvsso/ninety-nine-days/src/pages/blog/jaipur-the-pink-city.md

 ![null](/img/jaipur-12.jpg)

 One last thing: don’t ride the elephants here!
-The elephants are chained up by the side of the road when they're not being ridden and the hard wooden seat on the elephants back is really uncomfortable.
+The elephants are chained up by the side of the road when they're not being ridden and the hard wooden seats on the elephants' backs are really uncomfortable.

 ![null](/img/jaipur-3.jpg)